Samsung Dishwasher Error Code PE — How to Fix (Half-load function error)

 What Does Error Code PE Mean?

-Error PE on your Samsung Dishwasher means: The Samsung Dishwasher error code PE indicates a half-load function error, which means the dishwasher is not able to detect the correct water level or is having issues with the half-load sensor.
+Error PE on your Samsung Dishwasher means: The Samsung Dishwasher error code PE indicates a half-load function error, which means the dishwasher is not able to detect the correct water level or is having issues with the water level sensor.
 This can cause the dishwasher to not wash dishes properly or to use more water than necessary.
 As a result, you may notice poor washing performance, excessive water usage, or unusual noises during the cycle.

 What You'll Need